szxp/3d-soft-engine/README.md

 # 3d-graphics-engine

-This project is an implementation of the graphics pipeline in software only for educational purposes.
+This project is an implementation of the graphics pipeline in software in C++ only for educational purposes.
+The engine renders a rotating wireframe cube.

 ## YouTube demo video